 - If you don’t redeposit the funds, you must include them in taxable income, and you might owe a penalty.

 Your financial institution is only required to send a statement showing the amount of interest the account earned, as it does for any other account.
 The account holder is responsible for keeping accurate records of contributions, distributions, and rollovers.

 If you choose, you can move your MSA from one financial institution to another as long as you reinvest the money from the old MSA in a new MSA for the benefit of the same account holder within 60 days of the withdrawal.

 Death of the account holder

-If the beneficiary is a surviving spouse, the account will continue to qualify as an MSA and can be used by the spouse.
+If the beneficiary is a surviving spouse, the account will continue to qualify as an MSA, and the spouse can use it.
 If the beneficiary isn’t a surviving spouse, the account no longer qualifies as an MSA.

-The beneficiary (including an estate) must include in income the amount in the MSA — less any of the decedent’s medical expenses paid by the beneficiary within one year of the death.
+The beneficiary (including an estate) must include in income the amount in the MSA — less any of the decedent’s medical expenses that the beneficiary paid within one year of the death.

 Tax deduction information